WAN Design Requirements

 Whereas in the past, getting an internet connection via some internet locator service could sometimes be expensive, nowadays, thanks to bundles that include telephone connections and streaming services, connecting to the web has never been more affordable.
 It is also important to note that routing table growth has a significant drive driving a need to reexamine internet connectivity.

-There has been a radical change to the physical-layer mechanisms that underlie the Internet, but there has been only a small number of tweaks to BGP and its transport protocol, TCP.
+The physical-layer mechanisms that underlie the Internet have radical changed, but only a small number of tweaks have been made to BGP and its transport protocol, TCP.
 Mechanisms such as MPLS were introduced to provide a workaround to IP limitations within the ISP.
 Still, Layer 3 or 4 has had no substantial change for over a decade.

 1. Container Based Virtualization